 The proposals do not introduce any new uses to the site, or change the character of the permitted use of the stadium (albeit that the property lease did not envisage use of the site for first team football).
 The minor works to provide turnstiles, ticket office and vending locations that will contribute to control of crowds and enable the management of the site for first team football matches of Barnet Football Club are not considered to have a material effect on the character of the site as a whole, or the stadium complex itself, when viewed from surrounding properties.
-The new west stand and the replacement of the North stand in the future for taller structures, with different capacities to the approved/existing stands together with the increased height of the floodlights are considered to have a material impact on the appearance of the site, albeit that the impact is not such that in the opinion of officers, it automatically results in a change to the scope of an application of this type.
+The new west stand and the replacement of the North stand in the future for taller structures, with different capacities to the approved/existing stands together with the increased height of the floodlights are considered to have a material impact on the appearance of the site, albeit that the impact is not such that in the opinion of officers, it automatically results in a change to the character or impact of the development which would take the proposals outside of the scope of an application of this type.